Hintsa kaKhawuta

 King Hintsa ka-Khawuta (c.
-1780 – 12 May 1835), also known as King Hintsa mthwecu Zanzolo zikhali, was the king of the Xhosa Kingdom, founded by his ancestor, King Tshawe.
+1780–12 May 1835), also known as King Hintsa Zanzolo, was the king of the Xhosa Kingdom, founded by his ancestor, King Tshawe.
 He ruled from 1820 until his death in 1835.
-The kingdom at its peak, during his reign stretched from the Mbhashe River, south of Mthatha, to the Gamtoos River, (Xelexwa in isiXhosa) in the Southern Cape.
+The kingdom at its peak, during his reign stretched from the Mbhashe River, south of Mthatha, to the Gamtoos River (Xelexwa in isiXhosa), North East of the Garden Route.

 Early life

 Lineage and family

 Hintsa was the son of Khawuta ka Gcaleka.
 His father was the eldest son of Gcaleka ka Phalo.
-His mother Nobutho is said to be a daughter of Tshatshu whose father was Xhosa and grandfather was Thukwa of Thembulan.
+His mother Nobutho is said to be a daughter of Tshatshu whose father was Xhosa and grandfather was Thukwa of Thembuland.
+The name of King Hintsa's capital in Gcuwa (Butterworth) in the Eastern Cape was named "Kulo Mali".

 Hintsa is the 9th descendant of King Tshawe and is also a direct descendant of King Xhosa, the historical son of Mnguni who is known among the Ngunis as a skilled warrior but also aggressive.

 Hintsa had four known sons, Sarili ka Hintsa (1810) from his first wife Nomsa kaGambushe Tshezi and Ncaphayi ka Hintsa, Manxiwa ka Hintsa and Lindinyura ka Hintsa from an unknown second wife.